srinath1882/RNNinPython/README.md

-# LSTM using simple Python
+# LSTM Using Simple Python

 This repo contains LSTM implemented in python.